Doxuno

 LICENSOR OBLIGATIONS

-The Licensor agrees to: (a) make the Property available to the Licensee for personal occupation during the term of this Licence; (b) maintain the Property in a condition that is safe for its intended use, discharging the common law duty of care to visitors under the Occupiers' Liability Act 1957 and, to trespassers, under the Occupiers' Liability Act 1984; (c) ensure the Property complies with the Gas Safety (Installation and Use) Regulations 1998 and the Smoke and Carbon Monoxide Alarm (Amendment) Regulations 2022, where applicable; and (d) not otherwise interfere with the peaceful enjoyment of the Property save as provided in this Agreement.
+The Licensor agrees to: (a) make the Property available to the Licensee for personal occupation during the term of this Licence; (b) maintain the Property in a condition that is safe for its intended use, discharging the common-law duty of care to visitors under the Occupiers' Liability Act 1957 and, to trespassers, under the Occupiers' Liability Act 1984; (c) where the Property contains gas appliances or installations supplied for the Licensee's use, comply with the Gas Safety (Installation and Use) Regulations 1998; (d) ensure smoke and carbon-monoxide alarm provision sufficient to discharge the occupiers' liability duty (the Smoke and Carbon Monoxide Alarm (Amendment) Regulations 2022 are addressed expressly for tenanted premises but the standard of care is the relevant benchmark); (e) not otherwise interfere with the peaceful enjoyment of the Property save as provided in this Agreement; and (f) handle personal data relating to the Licensee in accordance with the Data Protection Act 2018 as amended by the Data (Use and Access) Act 2025 (SI 2026/82 in force 5 February 2026) and the UK GDPR.

 6.

 The licence fee is a composite payment covering both the right to occupy and the services specified below.
-The following services are included within the licence fee: utility bills (gas, electricity, water), Wi-Fi / broadband.
-The Licensee may access the following shared areas in common with other permitted users: Kitchen, living room, garden.
+The following services are INCLUDED within the licence fee: utility bills (gas, electricity, water), Wi-Fi / broadband, weekly cleaning of communal areas.
+The Licensee may access the following shared areas in common with other permitted users: Kitchen, living room, garden, ground-floor WC.

 7.

-The Licensee shall comply with any reasonable house rules notified by the Licensor from time to time.
-Overnight guests are permitted with prior notice to the Licensor.
-No guest may stay for more than 3 consecutive nights without the Licensor's written consent.
-The following additional rules apply: No smoking on premises.
-No pets.
-Quiet hours after 10pm..
+Guests: Overnight guests are permitted with reasonable prior notice to the Licensor.
+No guest may stay for more than three (3) consecutive nights without the Licensor's written consent.

 8.

-The Licensor and their authorised agents shall be entitled to access the Property on giving reasonable prior notice to the Licensee for inspection, maintenance or repair, except in cases of emergency.
+The Licensor and their authorised agents shall be entitled to access the Property on giving reasonable prior notice to the Licensee (not less than 24 hours, save in an emergency) for inspection, maintenance, repair or to comply with statutory obligations.

 9.